caterinadebortoli/devops/README.md

 #### Userstory 3:
 As a Developer I want to display the Data we receive from the Devices.
 I only can display data which is stored in a storage.

-Task 1: Extend the IoTResource Template so it sends the Data to a Storage Account
+[Task 1](Userstory3): Extend the IoTResource Template so it sends the Data to a Storage Account

 [Resource Template](Userstory3/IoTHub.json)

 [Powershell Script](Userstory3/createconnectedIoTHub.ps1)

+                cd Userstory3
+---
                 ./createconnectedIoTHub.ps1